 If you are not a citizen of the U.S. but are legally authorized to work in the states, then you have to provide your Alien Registration Number.

 4. Filing The Claim In Another Current State

 You must file for UI benefits in the states in which you have worked and not where you are living or some other state.
-If you have worked in multiple states, then you choose any one state among them and file the claim.
+If you have worked in multiple states, then you choose any one state and file a claim.
 The authorities from the selected state will contact other work-states and collect the necessary information.

 If you are currently stuck in another country and are unemployed, the department of labor will not allow you to file for the unemployment insurance benefits.

 5. Failing To Verify You Are Willing To Take Up A Job

 To obtain UI benefits, you must continually prove that you are available, able, and ready to accept suitable employment, failing to which your claim will be delayed or denied.